 Iron overload disorders, such as thalassaemia and hereditary haemochromatosis (HHC), are common genetic conditions with life-threatening consequences.
-Accumulation of iron in the liver is toxic and leads to decreased health and life-expectancy if not treated appropriately.
-Yet these disorders are readily treated to achieve much improved health outcomes and significantly reduced morbidity.
+Accumulation of iron in the liver is toxic and leads to decreased health and life-expectancy if not treated appropriately, yet these disorders can be readily treated to achieve much improved health outcomes and significantly reduced morbidity.